plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ### Don't confuse rate with scale!

 Only 2 parameters are required to fully specify a Gamma distribution, but the second parameter can be either the scale (what we've been using) or the rate (which is the inverse of the scale parameter).

-Try this experiment, which will plot two histograms on the same plot (by using add=TRUE for the second invocation of hist):
+:large_blue_diamond: Try this experiment, which will plot two histograms on the same plot (by using `add=TRUE` for the second invocation of hist):

     > x <- rgamma(1000000, shape=5, scale=5)
     > y <- rgamma(1000000, 5, 5)